Why is my cat throwing up white foam? We spoke to a vet to find out

 (Image credit: Getty Images)

 A single episode of vomiting isn’t necessarily serious, as long as your cat is eating well and acting otherwise normally.
-After a single, isolated episode of vomiting that is not accompanied by any other clinical signs, you can probably hold off on calling your veterinarian.
+After a single, isolated episode of vomiting that is not accompanied by any other clinical signs, you can probably hold off on calling your vet.
 Monitor your cat closely, ensuring that there are no further episodes of vomiting or other signs of illness.

-If your cat’s vomiting persists for longer than 24 hours, or if you notice other signs of illness (such as diarrhea in cats, lethargy, or your cat not eating), your feline friend needs to be evaluated by a veterinarian.
+If your cat’s vomiting persists for longer than 24 hours, or if you notice other signs of illness (such as diarrhea in cats, lethargy, or your cat not eating), your feline friend needs to be evaluated by a vet.

 There are many potential causes of vomiting in cats.
 Trying to figure out the cause of your cat’s vomiting by yourself, or through internet research, is likely to be an exercise in futility.
 A physical examination and laboratory tests are usually needed to determine the cause of a cat’s vomiting.